fadden/DynamicScriptSandbox/README.md

 Compiling C# source code into an Assembly is remarkably easy in .NET.
 The trouble is that the assembly can't be unloaded, so your memory footprint will expand with each recompilation.
-It's also harder to keep the compiled code from deliberately or inadvertently disrupting the main application.
+It's also harder to keep the compiled code from deliberately or inadvertently doing bad things.

 By placing the compiled assembly in a separate AppDomain, we create a way to discard the compiled code -- just unload the AppDomain -- and expand